-8.5.1.
+8.6.1.
 Client Failure and Recovery

 In the event that a client fails, the server may recover the client's locks when the associated leases have expired.
 Conflicting locks from another client may only be granted after this lease expiration.
-If the client is able to restart or reinitialize within the lease

-Shepler, et al. Standards Track [Page 59] period the client may be forced to wait the remainder of the lease period before obtaining new locks.
+If the client is able to restart or reinitialize within the lease period the client may be forced to wait the remainder of the lease period before obtaining new locks.

 To minimize client delay upon restart, lock requests are associated with an instance of the client by a client supplied verifier.
 This verifier is part of the initial SETCLIENTID call made by the client.
 The server returns a clientid as a result of the SETCLIENTID operation.
-The client then confirms the use of the verifier with SETCLIENTID_CONFIRM.
+The client then confirms the use of the clientid with SETCLIENTID_CONFIRM.
 The clientid in combination with an opaque owner field is then used by the client to identify the lock owner for OPEN.
 This chain of associations is then used to identify all locks for a particular client.